AbhiVarde/AbhiVarde/README.md

 ### About Me

+- 💼 Jr Web Developer at @uniqualitech
 - 🚀 Building web apps with a touch of uniqueness
-- 💼 Jr Web Developer at @uniqualitech
+- 🧩 Creator of [Sync UI](https://syncui.design) - Sleek UI components built with MUI & Framer Motion
 - 📚 Never a master, Always a student
 - 🌍 Code from Anywhere
 - 🎯 Current focus: Frontend